 - Hide your valuable stuff – Money, Jewelries, electronics these are the things to hide away.
 If you can’t get your house secured properly make sure these are kept well hidden.
 The best thing to do is to hire a small safe in a bank or maybe even a storage unit from a secured self storage provider one with alarms and CCTV that is operated 24 hour).
 If you can’t afford that, try to find a hidden wall within your property such as behind a wardrobe, buy a small safe and either by doing it yourself, asking a help from a friend or calling a locksmith, make sure the safe is properly installed inside that wall.
 Only install a safe if you can secure it to a hard wall such as concrete or brick wall.

-- Use cheap fake deterrent items – Fake CCTV and Alarm box can help keeping burglars away and are relatively cheap.
+- Use cheap fake deterrent items – Fake CCTV and box can help keeping burglars away and are relatively cheap.

-- Buying cheap alarm – If you don’t have the money to spend on an expensive alarm system, there are cheap alarms operated by only a button.
+- Buying cheap – If you don’t have the money to spend on an expensive system, there are cheap alarms operated by only a button.
 They are not the best and you wouldn’t want to leave those working if you’re going away for a long period as they may go off unexpectedly and annoy the neighbors, but as long as you’re going away only for few hours

 What Should a landlord do?